 - Why is it important for international students to get health insurance?

-- Provincial health coverage for international students
+- Provincial health coverage for international students in Canada

 - Other health care options for international students